vedp1190/vedp1190/README.md

 👋 I'm a Systems Design Engineering Student at University of Waterloo.
 I'm currently looking for Software Development Intern opportunities for Winter 2025!

-👨🏽‍💻 This Summer I was a SWE intern at Manulife Financial.
-Previously I have also interned at Escape as a SWE intern and Viral Nation as ML intern.
+👨🏽‍💻 This Winter I will be interning at Wealthsimple.
+Previously I have also interned at Manulife Financial as a SWE Intern, Escape as a SWE intern and Viral Nation as ML intern.

 💻 Currently I am learning and getting better at my technical skills with Python and working on ML projects.